Using coding standards#

 -

-Enter a unique name and click Create standard.
+Enter a unique name for the new coding standard.

 -

-Select the programming languages that the new coding standard should cover.
+Select the programming languages that the new coding standard should include.

 Important